ethereum/pm/AllCoreDevs-EL-Meetings/Meeting 164.md

 **Parithosh** [39:46](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2386):  And maybe one of the client teams can talk about the issues we saw.

-**MariusVanDerWijden** [39:52](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2392):  So I can talk about the gas issues.
+**Marius Van Der Wijden** [39:52](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2392):  So I can talk about the gas issues.
 Basically, there were a bunch of them. kind of completely rewrote a lot of the code.
 So yeah, basically, the devnet is kind of not really indicative of our current code anymore.
 But the current code should be way better.
 One thing that kind of led to problems was that we didn't really distinguish between the network or correctly distinguish between the network form and the normal transaction format.
 And so there were blocks, mind with the transaction in the network format in it.
 So basically like the block contained the blobs which is wrong.

 **Danny** [40:54](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2454):  Even though dev created to get to reject such blocks or acceptance.

-**MariusVanDerWijden** [41:00](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2460):  I'm not it.
+**Marius Van Der Wijden** [41:00](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2460):  I'm not it.
 It was.
 It was kind of all over the place.
 I'm pretty sure some clients accepted them. so there was a lot of forking going on at some point.

 **Danny** [41:17](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2477):  I see.
 Alright.
 I mean, when I hear this kind of stuff I like. can we catch it earlier in the pipeline?
 Obviously, block production is kind of a weird one.
 But the acceptance of those she certainly is.
 Our rejection of those should certainly be in.

-**MariusVanDerWijden** [41:33](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2493):  The problem was that a lot of clients didn't really work 100%.
+**Marius Van Der Wijden** [41:33](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2493):  The problem was that a lot of clients didn't really work 100%.
 And so, like, there were a lot of things going on.
 And it wasn't like, okay, only the only guest notes forked off now, but it was more like the whole network was kind of destroyed.
 Now.

 **Paritosh** [41:57](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2517):  And we were kind of relying on Ethereum JS to be like the stable booknotes.
 But when we started the transaction, so we then had issues with the Ethereum JS as well.
 So they were kind of like, no stable notes on the network.
 Yeah.

-**MariusVanDerWijden** [42:09](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2529):  So now, it's very clear. that this cannot happen anymore on gas.
+**Marius Van Der Wijden** [42:09](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2529):  So now, it's very clear. that this cannot happen anymore on gas.
 So, but yeah, it's something that I would really like to test out on the, on a, on another devnet and create tests for that.
 Yes, that's it from my side.

 **Danny** [42:42](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2562):  So the question in the chat, I it.
 It seems very clear that devnet7 should be 4844 for all